 On one hand he appears uniquely suited to make the leap into F1.
 Founding and building Haas Automation, one of the world's premiere machine tool builders, his engineering credentials are formidable.
 Haas Automation features a European facility in Brussels, Belgium, and one of the world's most advanced wind shear tunnels in Charlotte, NC, the base of Haas' NASCAR operations.

 On the other hand, beyond four wheels and a throttle pedal for the right foot, there may not be a lot of carry over from NASCAR to F1.
 Haas will be essentially starting from scratch and the road to fighting at the front in F1 will be long and arduous.

-Although Haas has proclaimed that they will be doing it the "American way" () it is doubtful that his entry into the sport can be accomplished without the reliance upon key personnel well versed in the design, construction, and development of a Grand Prix car through an entire season.
+) it is doubtful that his entry into the sport can be accomplished without the reliance upon key personnel well versed in the design, construction, and development of a Grand Prix car through an entire season.